b1amage/further-web-front-end/README.md

 ### Note

--   View demo available at: https://rmit-what-to-eat.netlify.app/
+-   View demo available at: https://rmitinder.netlify.app/

 ### Supporting tools used

--   Canva and Figma: for designing the user interfaces
+-   Figma: for designing the user interfaces
 -   Microsoft Word 2022: for documenting technical report

 ### References